 Toys for dog crates

 I recommend putting some chew toys inside the dog crate.
 They are necessary so that the animal is not bored.
-If the dog is busy chewing toys, he is less likely to chew on the bed.
+If the dog is busy chewing toys, it is less likely to chew on the bed.

 Do not put soft toys in the crate!
 It is easily chewed and dogs may choke on them.